-The concept of diasporic "selffashioning" more accurately describes Lahiri's second-generation immigrants, who are primarily concerned with defining their identity in connection to a tangible, cohesive. and unified environment (Rogobete, 2016).
-In the research paper "In Search of the Invisible Immigrant Experiences Roots: Jhumpa Lahiri's Unaccustomed Earth", Rogobete (2016) says that Lahiri portrays first-generation immigrants as individuals who are anxiously trapped in a perpetual cycle of metaphorical translations between their place of origin and their destination.
+The concept of diasporic "self-fashioning" more accurately describes Lahiri's second-generation immigrants who are primarily concerned with defining their identity in connection to a tangible, cohesive, and unified environment (Rogobete, 2016).
+In the research paper, "In Search of the Invisible Roots: Immigrant Experiences Jhumpa Lahiri's Unaccustomed Earth", Rogobete (2016) says that Lahiri portrays first-generation immigrants as individuals who are anxiously trapped in perpetual cycle of metaphorical translations between their place of origin and their destination.
 It signifies that they are trapped or stuck between two locations: the area they originated from and the place they have reached.
-The second generation of immigrants is primarily characterised by rhetorical methods that emphasise the processes of fragmentation and hybridisation.
+The second generation of immigrants is primarily characterized by rhetorical methods that emphasize the processes of fragmentation and hybridization.
 (Rogobete, 2016).
 Rogobete (2016) says that Lahiri projects a world of feelings, personal traumas and life-changing conflicts.
-She puts her emphasis on small details and insignificant objects that have symbolic functions.
-She presents the people who stand between their lost dreams and new expectations, between their invisible roots and newly developed buds.
+She puts her emphasis on small details and apparently insignificant objects that have symbolic functions.
+She presents the people who stand between their dreams and their new lost expectations, between their invisible roots and their newly developed buds.

 The plant of their identity takes a lot of time to nourish in a foreign land.
 She majorly focuses on the themes of displacement and alienation.
 Rogobete (2016) mentions that the 'haunting ghosts' arise from within the hybrid state.
-These specters and ghosts arise due to the gaps and silences created after a failed attempt to adjust perfectly to the new land.
-Sometimes, these silences and gaps scream because the individual fails to translate cultural and linguistic identities.
+These specters and ghosts arise due to the gaps and silences created after a failed attempt to perfectly adjust to the new land.
+Sometimes these silences and gaps are screaming because the individual fails to translate cultural and linguistic identities.
 These ghosts can be referred to as the fear of immigrants, the fear of losing identity, the fear of becoming a misfit in a foreign culture and the fear of being called an outsider.
 This frightening situation leads the immigrants towards a dangerous emotional disorder, anxiety, hypertension, nostalgia, alienation and drug addiction.

-Another research paper, "The Notion of Hybridity in Vidiadhar Surajprasad Naipaul Novels: A Reading of Mystic Masseur, A House for Mr Biswas and The Mimic Men" by Sitesh Kumer Saha, mentions the concept of Hybridity and ambivalence in the aforementioned texts.
-In this context, Naipaul's novels are examined in the following research paper to exhibit how the newcomer or the outsider upholds the wrinkle of Hybridity and ambivalence posited by Bhabha (Saha, 2014).
+Another research paper "The Notion of Hybridity in Vidiadhar Surajprasad Naipaul Novels: A Reading of Mystic Masseur, A House for Mr Biswas and The Mimic Men" by Sitesh Kumer Saha, mentions the concept of hybridity and ambivalence in the aforementioned texts.

+In this context, Naipaul's novels are examined in the following research paper to exhibit how the newcomer, or the outsider upholds the wrinkle of hybridity and ambivalence posited by Bhabha (Saha, 2014).
 Saha observes that the characters in various stories display unique features and traits.
 However, despite these differences, they also share certain similarities.
-He asserts that capitalism and communication technology are revolutionising the entire planet into an extensive commercial community the global in current economy.

-Consequently, ancient rituals and beliefs are experiencing unforeseeable transformations in the quest for progress

-Specifically, improvement. the second generation of immigrants abandons their customs and traditions in their quest for modernisation.
+He asserts that in the current global economy, capitalism and communication technology revolutionizing the entire planet into an extensive commercial community.
+Consequently, ancient rituals and beliefs experiencing unforeseeable are transformations in the quest for progress Specifically, and improvement. second generation of immigrants abandons their customs and traditions in their quest for modernization.
 Naipaul portrays the illusion of change and transformation through characters who are mentally disoriented and desperately seeking an identity, regardless of their geographical location.
-These characters experience a sense of decline, struggle to form their identities and become disillusioned with oppressive systems, both at the personal and national level, as depicted in Naipaul's novels (Saha, 2014).
+These characters experience a sense of decline, struggle to identities form their and become disillusioned with oppressive systems, both, at the personal and national level, as depicted in Naipaul's novels (Saha, 2014).